aaronbloomfield/pdr/README.md

 All source code is formatted via [astyle](http://astyle.sourceforge.net/) and then highlighted via [source-highlight](http://www.gnu.org/software/src-highlite/source-highlight.html).
 Both the original file (foo.cpp) and the highlighted version (foo.cpp.html) are included in the repository.
 All links to source code will like to the .html, with a "([src](README.md))" after it to link to the original source code.

-- astyle options: `-A2 -s4 -S -xG`
+- astyle options: `-A2 -s4 -S`
-    - note that the current version of astyle on Ubuntu 12.04 seems to ignore the -xG flag...
 - source-highlight options: `-d`

 <a name="canvasnotes"></a>Canvas notes
 --------------------------------------

+Some of the slides allow pen-based markup of the slides.
 To add a canvas to a slide (to allow drawing with a mouse or a stylus), you must do a few things:

 1) The slide can NOT be Markdown, it must be all pure HTML